London Assurance: Act 1

 Charles and Dazzle arrive at Sir Harcourt's London home after a night on the town and manage to avoid Harcourt with Cool's help; Harcourt still believes that Charles is a clean-living innocent.
 Max arrives to make the final arrangements for Harcourt's marriage to Max's niece Grace.
-Max has made Grace's inheritance contingent on her marrying Harcourt; if she does not, it will pass to Charles.
+Grace's late father, Max's brother, has made Grace's inheritance contingent on her marrying Harcourt; if she does not, it will pass to Charles.
 In return, Harcourt has financially helped him.
 Harcourt leaves and Dazzle bumps into Max, gaining himself an invitation to Oak Hall in Gloucestershire, Max's country house, and Charles will accompany him on the trip.

 Act 2

 At Oak Hall, Grace tells her maid Pert about her acceptance of marriage to the aged Sir Harcourt and explains her view of love as an "epidemic madness".
 Charles and Dazzle arrive; Charles does not know of his father's marriage plans and immediately starts courting Grace.
 Harcourt arrives and Charles tells him that he is actually named Augustus Hamilton and merely bears a remarkable likeness to Charles.
 His father is convinced for a time.